 Meet Maverick, Ice911's test site monitoring drone.
 During the melt, we plod through melting Arctic tundra to our test site and fly Maverick over our test areas.
 Taking photos at set heights above our experiment and control (where no material is placed) areas, we then run the photos through an image processing algorithm that approximates and compares their reflectivity.
 So far, we've seen that all areas where material is applied are significantly brighter than areas where it was not.

 Advances in satellite sensing have unlocked the opportunity to get high-resolution aerial images of our test site, even in cloud cover.
 Traditionally-accessible satellites rarely point toward the Arctic and can't get through the frequent cloud cover to provide consistent, reliable data on material effectiveness.
-However, Sonic Aperture Radar (SAR) satellite monitoring allows us to gather reflectivity data at our test site by employing radar sensing instead of traditional photography.
+However, Synthetic Aperture Radar (SAR) satellite monitoring allows us to gather reflectivity data at our test site by employing radar sensing instead of traditional photography.
 This option will allow for the capture of reflectivity data at scale without the need for terrestrial buoys.